 NYAM’s community-based participatory research provides critical evidence for the effectiveness of preventive interventions, both on individual behavior and on creating change in the environments of communities that make it easier for people to make healthy choices and address the “upstream” causes of chronic disease including neighborhood conditions, access to healthy food and safe recreation, and socioeconomic status.
 The national health care reform law passed in 2010 represents a paradigm shift in the focus of U.S. health policy, with unprecedented policy and financial incentives to support personal and community-based prevention.
 This shift would not have been possible without the accumulating evidence of researchers like those here at NYAM.

 NYAM encourages healthy lifestyle choices in schools through multidisciplinary programs that incorporate curriculum development, parent workshops, staff training and student activities.
-Through Healthy Eating Active Living: A School and Community Initiative, NYAM works with teachers and administrators in East Harlem and Bronx public schools to establish environments and habits that promote improved nutrition and increased physical activity.
-NYAM’s award-winning skin health curriculum, The Wonders of Skin: Looking Good, Being Healthy, developed in partnership with the American Skin Association, has been disseminated nationally, reaching more than 4.1 million K-12 students throughout the United States.
-NYAM also trains staff at United Neighborhood Houses member agencies across the city who work with teens to promote healthy eating and physical activity, healthy sexuality, and mental and emotional health.
+Through Healthy Eating Active Living: A School and Community Initiative, NYAM has worked with teachers and administrators in East Harlem and Bronx public schools to establish environments and habits that promote improved nutrition and increased physical activity.
+NYAM’s award-winning skin health curriculum, The Wonders of Skin: Looking Good, Being Healthy, developed in partnership with the American Skin Association, has been disseminated nationally, reaching more than 5.6 million K-12 students throughout the United States.
+NYAM has also trained staff at United Neighborhood Houses member agencies across the city who work with teens to promote healthy eating and physical activity, healthy sexuality, and mental and emotional health.

 Dr. Boufford recently joined Dr. Caplan on his new program, Medscape Close-up, to discuss the Affordable Care Act and its effects on physicans.